Skip to main content

 This refers to joint use of personal data with parties identified in advance in cases such as health examinations provided jointly by the Health Insurance Society and operators stipulated in the Industrial Safety and Health Law or the joint use of health examination results to provide follow-up guidance.

-Under the Act on the Protection of Personal Information, a joint user of personal data is not considered a third party if the individual concerned is informed in advance of (A) the items of personal data used jointly, (B) the scope of joint users, (C) the purposes of use by the users, and (D) the name or title of the person responsible for management of the relevant personal data or if items (A) to (D) above have been made easily available to the individual concerned and the fact of joint use is clearly indicated.
+Under the Act on the Protection of Personal Information, a joint user of personal data is not considered a third party if the individual concerned is informed in advance of (A) the items of personal data used jointly, (B) the scope of joint users, (C) the purposes of use by the users, and (D) the name or title and address of the person responsible for management of the relevant personal data and in the case of a corporation, the name of its representative, or if items (A) to (D) above have been made easily available to the individual concerned and the fact of joint use is clearly indicated.

 About individual identification codes